 3. You are constantly guilty

-As an adult, if you feel guilty for other people’s situation or behaviour, neither of which are under your control, then it may be a sign.
-You feel guilty when people feel upset even if you are in no way responsible for it.
+As an adult, if you feel guilty for other people’s situations or behaviour, neither of which are under your control, then it may be a sign.
+You feel guilty when people feel upset, even if you are in no way responsible for it.

 4. You lack communication skills

-If you do not know how to communicate emotions in a healthy way with friends and family and you tend to shut down and not address it, then chances are you have been in a dysfunctional family.
+If you do not know how to communicate emotions in a healthy way with friends and family, and you tend to shut down and not address them, then chances are, you have been in a dysfunctional family.